MuhammadMuazen/dolya/README.md

 ## OS Support?
 Right now the project is only compatible with the linux operating system.<br>Support for windows OS will be added later.<br>
 ## Notes:  (Very Important)
 1. Security Alert: this program passes the arguments after formatting them to the command line shell which would open a potential command injection attack.
-For now please make sure it has only the privileges it needs, no root or admin privileges should be granted.<br><br>2.
-This is my first rust project so there might be a lot of weird approches for some problems but I will optimize the solutions as I am learning.<br><br>3.
-Have fun.
+For now please make sure it has only the privileges it needs, no root or admin privileges should be granted.
+2. This is my first rust project so there might be a lot of weird approches for some problems but I will optimize the solutions as I am learning.
+3. Have fun.
 ---